andrewhampton/bristow/README.md

 Functions have 3 config options, and a `#perform` function:

-- `name`: The name of the function.
+- `function_name`: The name of the function.
 Provided to the AI model to help it call this function, and can be used to determine whether or not this function should be called.
 - `description`: A description of the function that will be provided to the AI model.
 Important for informing the model about what this function can do, so it's able to determine when to call this function.
 - `parameters`: The JSON schema definition of the function's API.
 See Open AI's [function docs](https://platform.openai.com/docs/guides/function-calling) for detailed information.
 - `#perform`: The perform function is your implementation for the function.
 You'll check out the parameters passed in from the model, and handle any operation it's requesting to do.